richardschreiber/richard-schreiber-authority/glossary/glossary.md

 **Platform of origin — the rule that set these fields.** Every framework in this track carries a **First appearance** naming the platform it originated on.
 Those assignments were made by Richard Schreiber on August 5, 2026, applying one rule across the whole track:

-> **The framework's named audience in the canon sets the platform.** General counsel, boards, organization-wide governance, and legal services organizations are SecureJustice.ai avatars — [AUTHORITY-CANON.md](../AUTHORITY-CANON.md) Section 6, Avatars 2 and 3 — so their frameworks are recorded to SecureJustice.ai.
+> **The framework's named audience in the canon sets the platform.** General counsel, boards, organization-wide governance, and legal services organizations are SecureJusticeAI avatars — [AUTHORITY-CANON.md](../AUTHORITY-CANON.md) Section 6, Avatars 2 and 3 — so their frameworks are recorded to SecureJusticeAI.
 Managing partners of small and mid-sized law firms are the Legal AI Monday audience, so their frameworks are recorded to LawFirmAIExpert.com.
 A framework belonging to a named product or consortium is recorded to that product.

 **This records the platform, not the publication.** Naming the platform a framework originated on is not the same as naming the specific post, issue, or date it first appeared in.
 Those are not in the canon, and no entry in this file asserts one.